thma/FPvsOO/README.md

 This quote conveys two major achievements of OOP:

 1. Decomposing software into separate components with distinct responsibilities
-2. Using protocols - APIs or interfaces as we would say today - to decouple those components and allow for varying implementations.
+2. Using protocols - APIs or interfaces in todays lingo - to decouple those components and allow for varying implementations.

 ## Defining FP

-Uncle Bob gives a very brief characterization of functional programming:
+Uncle Bob then gives a very brief characterization of functional programming:

 > Referential Transparency – no reassignment of values.
 >